RagaMuffin Cat Traits

-The RagaMuffin cat has several distinct characteristics that have made them grow in popularity over the years.
+The RagaMuffin cat has several distinct RagaMuffin cat traits that have made them grow in popularity over the years.
 So many people want the sweet, floppy RagaMuffin.
-Below is a list of some of the RagaMuffin cat characteristics that make them so special.
+Below is a list of some of the RagaMuffin cat traits that make them so special.

 Personality of the RagaMuffin Cat

-RagaMuffins are known and loved for their docile, easy-going nature.
+One of the RagaMuffin cat traits RagaMuffins are known and loved for is being docile and easy-going nature.
 They will often flop and go limp when you hold them.
 RagaMuffin cats love to be with their humans, whether it be in their lap or being cuddled.
 They are often called puppy-cats by both breeders and owners.
 This is due to their dog-like qualities.
 RagaMuffin kittens and cats will often follow you around the house “helping” you do chores.
+This Cats 101 YouTube video provides a nice description of RagaMuffin Cat Traits.

 RagaMuffin Cats are Puppy-Cats

-Many RagaMuffins even play fetch like a dog.
+Many RagaMuffins have the RagaMuffin cat traits of playing fetch like a dog.
 You will also see RagaMuffins that will sit up and beg just like a dog.
 RagaMuffins can be easily trained.
-They are very intelligent.
+One of the wonderful RagaMuffin Cat Traits is that they are very intelligent.
 You can clicker train them like a dog.
 You will usually be rewarded by your RagaMuffin giving you a high five or other such tricks.

 RagaMuffins are also known as “door greeters” as they love to welcome people visiting your home and love the attention they receive.